 So when we first found the house in 2010, we decided to keep the living spaces on the upper floor (better views, better access to the swimming pool) and to place the bedrooms on the lower level (nice and cool in summer).
 The house is on a slope, so both upper and lower floors have direct access to the garden.

 The walls of Villa CP are finished with a natural clay-based plaster substitute.
 Unlike cement plaster, which contains a lot of artificial chemicals, natural clay-based plasters eliminate the need for paint (more chemicals).
 The green-grey colour in the walls of Villa CP is a natural pigment, mixed into the clay plaster before application.

 We were lucky to have a team of great builders, who liked the idea of this product and went on a training course, to learn how to apply it.

-The natural swimming pool, with a plant and gravel filter system, provides an additional spectacular view from the living spaces year round, and an oasis for swimming.
+The swimming pool is in two parts: there’s a large swimming zone with crystal clear water from our natural well.
+Separated by a low wall is a natural pool with water lilies and reeds, filtered separately by a natural plant and gravel filter system.
+This combination provides perfect clean swimming from May to September and a spectacular view from the living spaces year round.
 The pool is fed by water from our own well.
 It has a hardwood deck from sustainable forests and a natural slate finish.
 The infinity edge looks out over the Mediterranean towards the horizon.